Pineapple Salsa

 Instructions

 1. Slice pineapple into quarters, removing core and skin.
-Dice into ½" pieces.
-Place in mixing bowl.
+Dice into ½-inch pieces and place in a mixing bowl.

 Notes